 To facilitate future mixed-used, mixed-income development, a combination of Regional Commercial and residential land use designations (R-23 and R-40) are applied to the parking lot parcels.
-The General Plan maintains a Regional Commercial designation, which requires regionally oriented retail uses, but also permits housing in a mixed-use setting.
-East and west of the mall are locally-serving shopping centers and a cluster of offices; thse are anticipated to remain in their present use, with potential upgrading and reinvestment by property owners.
+The Regional Commercial designation requires regionally oriented retail uses, but also permits housing in a mixed-use setting.
 The R-23 and R-40 designations allow for higher density residential uses.
 Site details, including number of units, will be determined following submittal of development plans to the city and subject to minimum density requirements.